8xFF/atm0s-media-server/docs/contributor-guide/features/simulcast-svc.md

 # Simulcast

-For implementing simulcast, each media packet will has a codec meta:
+For implementing simulcast, each media packet will have a codec meta:

 ```rust
 #[derive(Debug, Clone, Eq, PartialEq, Serialize, Deserialize, Default)]